-Adrienne Naumann recently spoke for our United States Federal Intellectual Property Developments 2018-2019 Webinar, offering her expertise on the Federal Defend Trade Secrets Act and recent relevant cases.
+Adrienne Naumann recently spoke for our United States Federal Intellectual Property Developments 2018-2019 Webinar, offering her expertise for both the webinar and the corresponding E-Book.
 She established her own practice in 1996, exclusively focusing on intellectual property law.
 We’re so glad to be able to share another one of her articles here!

 In TC Heartland LLC v.
 Kraft Foods Group Brands, 137 S. Ct.
 1514 (2017) the U.S. Supreme Court [hereinafter ‘the Court’] held that U.S. patent infringement litigation takes place only in the state in which a corporation is incorporated.
 To arrive at this holding the Court concluded that the general federal venue statute at 28 U.S.C.
 1391 does not define corporate residence in the patent infringement litigation venue statute.
 28 U.S.C.
 1400(b).